-The thyroid is a butterfly-shaped gland located in the area of your neck just below the Adam’s apple.
-It’s part of the endocrine system, and it secretes the hormones thyroxine (T4) and triiodothyroxine (T3), which regulate the body’s metabolic rate.
-Thyroid function is very complex and exerts a profound effect on the function of nearly every other organ in the body.
-Therefore, smooth functioning of the overall body chemistry depends on the health of your thyroid gland.
+Your thyroid gland is part of your endocrine system.
+It secretes the hormones thyroxine (T4) and triiodothyronine (T3), which regulate your body’s metabolic rate.
+But thyroid function is very complex.
+And your overall body chemistry and the smooth functioning of nearly every organ in your body depends on the health of your thyroid gland.

 - Intolerance to cold or heat